EunixTech/ai-agent-flow-examples/README.md

 ## Testing the Examples

-Running `npm test` executes a Mocha suite that spawns each short-lived example using `npx ts-node`.
+Running `npm test` executes a Mocha suite that spawns each short-lived example using `npm run example`.
 The tests assert that these scripts exit with status `0`, so failures indicate an example crashed or threw an exception.
 Examples that run servers, such as the observability and Express server demos, are excluded from the test suite.